-If we ask you for proof of eligibility, please do not be offended.
+If we need to clarify your eligibility, we may access other government agency information and in doing so, may disclose relevant personal information.
+If we cannot verify your eligibility by these processes, we will contact you directly.
+Please do not be offended.
 This is standard practice for all patients of any background.
 Even if you are a New Zealand citizen, we are required to confirm your eligibility if we don’t have it already.
 Once eligibility status has been recorded by us, patients will not usually be asked again.

 To make sure we have the correct information, we recommend that a patient brings with them:

 If a patient is admitted, the eligibility team will confirm a patient’s eligibility and is able to discuss the cost of treatment and payment while the patient is in hospital.
 The eligibility team are the only people able to confirm a patient’s eligibility or costs.